MicrosoftDocs/win32/desktop-src/ipc/pipes.md

 ---
-Description: 'How to create, manage, and use pipes.
+Description: How to create, manage, and use pipes.
 A pipe is a section of shared memory that processes use for communication.
 The process that creates a pipe is the pipe server.
-A process that connects to a pipe is a pipe client.' ms.assetid: 'a44f1d28-14ab-4808-aa82-1cbd4958e41d'
+A process that connects to a pipe is a pipe client. ms.assetid: a44f1d28-14ab-4808-aa82-1cbd4958e41d
 title: Pipes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Pipes